jhoneill/jhoneill.github.io/_posts/2022-03-05-NumberFormats.md

 Having been told one of the values is a decimal, the result is also a decimal.

-All versions have also supported `KB`, `MB`, `GB`, `TB` suffixes which multiply by 2<sup>10</sup>, 2<sup>20</sup>, 2<sup>30</sup> and 2<sup>40</sup> (we'll leave arguments whether these should be powers of 10 aside.)  `2dGB` is the 2 as a decimal multiplied by 2<sup>30</sup>, but `2GBd` isn't valid.
+All versions have also supported `KB`, `MB`, `GB`, `TB` suffixes which multiply by 2<sup>10</sup>, 2<sup>20</sup>, 2<sup>30</sup> and 2<sup>40</sup> (we'll leave aside arguments whether these should be powers of 10 or powers of 2.)  `2dGB` is the 2 as a decimal multiplied by 2<sup>30</sup>, but `2GBd` isn't valid.
 [The help topic about_numeric_literals](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_numeric_literals?view=powershell-7.2) has the complete information on the type accelerators, prefixes and suffixes.

 ## Hex, Binary and Octal numbers

 Everything so far has assumed that input and output are expressed in base 10: `25` becomes the 8 bits `00011001` (padded out to 32 bits); when those bits are converted back for output they are known to represent an integer (not, say, a character) and in decimal notation that integer is written "25".
 We can prefix a number with `0x` to say it is a *hexadecimal* number; `0x25` is `37` in decimal, and `0x19` is decimal 25.
-We can also provide a number in binary with `0b` as a prefix, so `0b111101101` is 493 decimal.
+We can also provide a number in binary with `0b` as a prefix, so `0b111101101` is 493 in decimal.
 This might seem a odd but, for example, converting a unix file mode we might want to turn something into binary and then into a number.

 ```powershell-interactive
     ps> [int]("0b"  + ("rwxr-xr-x" -replace "-","0" -replace "[^0]","1" ))